urbit/operators.urbit.org/content/guides/how-to-inspect-an-id.md

 ## Planets

-When evaluating a planet you’ll want to consider whether or not it hasnot has:
+When evaluating a planet you’ll want to consider the following:

-Been spawned
-Been booted
+- Whether the planet has been spawned
+- Whether the planet has been booted
-An online sponsor
+- Whether the planet has an online sponsor

 ### Spawn status

 A planet that has not been spawned cannot be acquired—if someone is attempting to sell you an unspawned planet they’re not to be trusted.

 Here’s an example of an unspawned planet: https://network.urbit.org/~sampel-palnet

 Note the absence of a **Spawned** event in the **Azimuth Event Stream** box at the right side of the screen.